hanspoo/react-atom/README.md

 ```

 When asked, answer as indicated here:

 ?
-How would you like to configure ESLint?
+How would you like to use ESLint?
+To check syntax, find problems, and enforce code style
+?
+What type of modules does your project use?
+JavaScript modules (import/export)
+?
+Which framework does your project use?
+React
+?
+Where does your code run?
+(Press <space> to select, <a> to toggle all, <i> to invert selection)Browser

+?
+How would you like to define a style for your project?
 Use a popular style guide
 ?
 Which style guide do you want to follow?
 Airbnb (https://github.com/airbnb/javascript)
-?
-Do you use React?
-Yes
 ?
 What format do you want your config file to be in?
 JSON

 If it asks something else, just say "Yes"

 Let's override the basic eslint json configuration .eslintrc.json  file for react: